 3. Guided visits for about 1.5 hours of Pandiyan Kottai is available at a rate of Rs.
 25 per person.

-How to reach Kalakkad Mundanthurai Tiger Reserve
+How to reach Kalakad Mundanthurai Tiger Reserve

-The Reserve is at a distance of 10 kilometres from Ambasamudram.
+The Kalakad Tiger Reserve is at a distance of 10 kilometres from Ambasamudram.
 Regular buses are available to Mundanthurai from Tirunelveli which is 50 kilometres away.
 The nearest rail head is at Cheranmahadevi (20 kilometres away) and Tirunelveli Junction (around 62 kilometres away).
 The nearest airports are at Madurai (20 kilometres away) and Thiruvananthapuram (140 kilometres).

 Epilogue